 A business, product or service seldom sells itself.
 Think about what you are selling.
 Think about who will need it or want it.
 Why will they need it or want it?
 Why should they buy it from you?
 Think about how and where you tell that story.
-How do you reach your customer?

 Put together an outline of your thoughts.
 This is the start of your marketing plan.